PCRaster is available on conda-forge and can be installed using conda. Supported platforms are Linux, macOS and Windows.

 conda search -c conda-forge pcraster

-Afterwards you can create a new environment and install PCRaster, e.g. with:
+Afterwards you can create a new environment and install PCRaster, e.g. with the following steps:

-conda create --name pcraster37 python=3.7 -c conda-forge conda activate pcraster37 conda install -c conda-forge pcraster
+conda create --name pcraster -c conda-forge python conda activate pcraster conda install -c conda-forge pcraster

 You can also combine these steps and install additional packages in one go e.g. by:

-conda create --name pcraster37 -c conda-forge python=3.7 pcraster spyder matplotlib
+conda create --name pcraster -c conda-forge python pcraster spyder matplotlib

 Always use the conda-forge channel when installing further packages into your PCRaster environment.

-If you installed previous versions of PCRaster you need to remove their entries from the PATH and PYTHONPATH environment variables before activating your environment.
-Modifying PATH and PYTHONPATH environment variables as required for previous PCRaster versions is not necessary anymore, this is done automatically when you activate your environment.
+If you installed previous versions of PCRaster (4.2 or older) you need to remove their entries from the PATH and PYTHONPATH environment variables before activating your environment.
+Modifying PATH and PYTHONPATH environment variables as required for previous PCRaster versions is not necessary anymore starting from version 4.3, the settings are done automatically when you activate your environment.

 Testing your installation¶